mobilehero-archive/titanium-eslint-config/readme.md

 ## 📝 Description

-ESLint settings package for use with Axway Titanium Native mobile apps
+ESLint settings package for use with Axway Titanium native mobile apps

 > This extends [@geek/eslint-config](https://github.com/brentonhouse/geek-eslint-config) settings for node.js